sarietta/theoputer-blog/content/posts/introduction.md

 * My Son: His name is Theo... the puter. :).
-He helps me solder, he dumps the ICs all over my office floor forcing me to take a step away and clean up, and he love pushing buttons and twisting dials.
+He helps me solder, he dumps the ICs all over my office floor forcing me to take a step away and clean up, and he loves pushing buttons and twisting dials.
 I think part of the reason this project stuck this time was because of him.
 Part of me wants to show him what his dad can do, and to inspire him to look at barriers as walls to be scaled rather than